onoja5/ai-woocommerce-shopping-assistant-n8n/README.md

 # AI-Powered WooCommerce Shopping Assistant (n8n + OpenAI)

-This repository contains an n8n workflow that turns your WooCommerce store into an **AI-powered shopping assistant**.
+This repository contains an **n8n automation workflow** that turns any WooCommerce store into an **AI-powered shopping assistant**.

-The workflow connects:

-- A chat entry point (webhook-based chat trigger)
-- An AI Agent powered by OpenAI
-- A short-term memory component
-- A WooCommerce tool that fetches products in real time
+It uses OpenAI, WooCommerce REST API, and n8n's AI Agent node to understand customer queries and respond with real product data.

-Customers can ask natural-language questions like:
+With this workflow, customers can ask natural-language questions like:

 > "Do you have black sneakers in size 42?"
 > "What are your cheapest phones under 100k?"
+> "Show me your latest laptops under ₦300k."

-and the AI will use your **live WooCommerce catalogue** to answer.
+The AI agent will read your **live WooCommerce catalogue**, fetch product information, and respond instantly with intelligent answers.

 ---

 ## ✨ Features

 - 🧠 **AI Agent** – Handles user intent and generates natural replies.
-- 🛒 **WooCommerce integration** – Uses your real products (name, price, etc.).
+- 🛒 **WooCommerce integration** – Reads real-time product data from your store.
-- 💬 **Chat trigger** – Can be connected to a website chat, API, or any frontend.
+- 💬 **Chat trigger** – Works with any chat UI, webhook, API, or front-end.
-- 🧩 **Composable** – You can extend it with more tools (orders, carts, recommendations).
+- 🧩 **Composable design** – Extend with more agents or tools (orders, carts, upsells).
+- 🔁 **Memory Engine** – Maintains short-term conversation memory.
-- 🧱 **Prompt-architecture friendly** – Great starting point for AI engineering & automation experiments.
+- ⚡ **Automation-ready** – Ideal for AI engineering, prompt architecture, and workflow automation projects.

 ---